salako-precious/Digital-Skill-Academy-Project/README.md

 • Each row represents a unique product, with aggregated reviewer data stored as comma-separated values Total Records: 1,465 rows TotalFields: 16 columns

-## Analysis Task

-## Final Task: Dashboard Creation
+## Analysis Task/Final Task: Dashboard Creation
 Using your cleaned dataset and pivot outputs, build an Excel dashboard.
-Unleash your Creativity
+Unleash your Creativit

+# DATA ANALYSIS USING SQL
+## OVERVIEW
+Kultra Mega Stores (KMS), headquartered in Lagos, specialises in offi ce supplies and furniture.
+Its customer base includes individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos, Nigeria.
+You have been engaged as a Business Intelligence Analyst to support the Abuja division of KMS.
+The Business Manager has shared an Excel file containing order data from 2009 to 2012 and has requested that you analyze the data and present your key insights and findings.